BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 --- abstract

-Gordian Envelope specifies a structured format for hierarchical binary data focused on the ability to transmit it in a privacy-focused way, offering support for privacy as described in RFC-6973 and human rights as described in RFC-8280.
+Gordian Envelope specifies a structured format for hierarchical binary data focused on the ability to transmit it in a privacy-focused way, offering support for privacy as described in RFC 6973 and human rights as described in RFC 8280.
 Envelopes are designed to facilitate "smart documents" and have a number of unique features including: easy representation of a variety of semantic structures, a built-in Merkle-like digest tree, deterministic representation using CBOR, and the ability for the holder of a document to selectively elide specific parts of a document without invalidating the digest tree structure.
 This document specifies the base Envelope format, which is designed to be extensible.

 --- middle